 Barriers to Getting a Policy

+While homeowner’s and renter’s insurance can have plenty of difference, they also have similarities.
 With a homeowner’s policy and renter’s policy alike, there may be some barriers to getting a policy.
 Most of these reasons are the same.

 Some locations may be prone to natural disasters like flooding and that can make it difficult to get just any homeowner’s policy.
 Properties in high crime areas may make insurance companies leery, as well.
 Applicants may also be denied a policy due to poor credit history.
 A home in poor repair or a very old home may be difficult to insure.
 Even the type of dog you own may act as a barrier to getting homeowner’s insurance.